emidombek/nomada-photo/docs/README.md

 - Overall styling: Removing default margins/padding/borders, adding basic backround color,text styles and display properties to the Body through selecting Body/Header/Main/Footer.
 - Custom styling on some elements, several hover effects have been used in the Header, Main and Footer section of the Body many of these have been removed or modified for smaller screens via media queries.
 - The Landing Page and Destination pages only differ in gallery containers and hover effects used with those gallery containers.
-- No back button are included in the design intentionally the user can return to the top of the page by clicking on the 'Nomada Photography' heading at the bottom of the page.
+- No back button are included in the design intentionally the user can return to the top of the page by clicking on the 'Nomada Photography' heading at the bottom of the page and then use the navigation menu.
+- Image files were also not further compressed intentionally as this is a Photography Portfolio and maintaining the integrity of the colors and quality of the image takes priority over slightly longer loading times.

 - Primary Design System is as follows: